Gambia: Doing business and staying in touch

 Doing Business in Gambia

-The economy of The Gambia is basically agricultural, with groundnuts (nuts, oil and cattle cake) accounting for 50% of total exports.
+The economy of The Gambia is basically agricultural, with rough wood accounting for 51% of total exports.
+Brazil nuts, coconuts and cashews account for 29%.
 Tourism is a significant generator of foreign exchange.
 Forestry and fishing are also important and banking is a new growth area.
-Rice is one of the main staples; some is homegrown but most is imported.
+Rice is one of the main staples; some is homegrown, but most is imported.
 There are no viable mineral deposits.
 The small but fast-growing industrial sector is dominated by agro-industrial activities.

 Government economic strategy aims both to stimulate agricultural productivity and position The Gambia as a regional hub for trade, finance and telecommunications.

-Over the last decade, substantial infrastructural progress has been made although wide-reaching investment in roads, public transport and power generation has been sporadic.
+Over the last decade, substantial infrastructural progress has been made (such as the opening of the Senegambia Bridge in January 2019) although wide-reaching investment in roads, public transport and power generation has been sporadic.

-Overall, the economy has performed fairly well, achieving annual growth since 2000, with 3.5% growth in 2009.
-However, despite having benefitted from recent IMF, World Bank and African Development Bank debt relief initatives, The Gambia has external debts of US$165 million (2008) and remains heavily dependent on international aid.
+Overall, the economy has performed fairly well, achieving annual growth since 2000, with an estimated 6.6% growth in GDP in 2018.
+However, despite having benefitted from recent IMF, World Bank and African Development Bank debt relief initiatives, The Gambia remains dependent on international aid.

 Main trading partners